viraj2712/plugin-api.go.cd/source/includes/notifications/_023-agent-status.md

 ## Agent Status Changed

-This message is sent by the server, when it wants to notify the plugin about a "agent status change".
+This message is sent by the server, when it wants to notify the plugin about any change in agent state.

 Agent status changed notifications only get sent when the the state of the agent has changed.

 <aside class="info">
-  <strong>Note</strong>: As part of notification plugin endpoint V3, all the date information is sent in <strong>"yyyy-MM-dd'T'HH:mm:ss.SSSZ"</strong> UTC format pattern.
+  <strong>Note</strong>: As part of notification plugin endpoint V3, all timestamp's are in `UTC` with the DateTime format <strong>"yyyy-MM-dd'T'HH:mm:ss.SSSZ"</strong>
 </aside>

 ### Request-Response basics